-A Real Birmingham Family is Ikon’s ongoing project with Birmingham-born, Turner Prize winning artist Gillian Wearing: a quest to find a ‘real’ Birmingham family and immortalise it in bronze.
-The sculpture will be located in Centenary Square outside the new Library of Birmingham in 2014.
+A Real Birmingham Family is Ikon’s four year project with Birmingham-born, Turner Prize winning artist Gillian Wearing: a quest to find a ‘real’ Birmingham family and immortalise it in bronze.
+The sculpture will be unveiled in Centenary Square outside the new Library of Birmingham on Thursday 30 October at 11.30am.

 From the many hundreds of self-nominated families, a shortlist of four was chosen by a diverse panel of community, cultural and religious figures.
 Each family is distinct, from an extended family of neighbours to single parents, representing a diverse range of social and cultural backgrounds.
 These families were the core of an exhibition presented in the BBC Birmingham Public Space at The Mailbox during summer 2013.
 In short films the families talk about being from and living in Birmingham, and their identity as a family.